 Credit Card Balance Transfer Guide

-Once you’ve compared credit cards and settled on the one most suitable for your circumstances, setting up a balance transfer and activating your new card is incredibly simple.
+Once you’ve settled on the card most suitable for your circumstances, setting up a balance transfer and activating your new card is incredibly simple.
 We’ve detailed these four easy steps below:

 1. Confirm Transfer Balance Amount